2015 HERITAGE ESSAY CONTEST!

 • the title of the photo;

-• and a 150 to 300 word essay describing the object and why it constitutes “heritage.”
+• and a 150 to 300 word essay, written in the student’s own words, describing the subject and why it constitutes “heritage.”
 The essay should accompany the photo as a separate file.

 5. Participants may submit up to a maximum of three (3) photos / essays each;